continuedev/awesome-rules/rules/lancedb/lancedb-best-practices.md

 - Define your table schema using PyArrow or Pydantic models (not plain dicts).
 - Validate data types and vector shapes before inserting.
 - Use batch inserts for efficiency.
-- Use filters in queries to narrow results.
+- Use metadata filters in queries to narrow results if possible.

 ## Example: Schema Definition